Read more about

 2. The Adelaide Hotel - Toronto - 276.9 m

-The second tallest building in Canada is The Adelaide Hotel Toronto which has a height of 908 feet.
-The Adelaide Hotel Toronto, which is the tallest mixed-use building in Toronto, is made up of 57 floors and occupies a total floor area of 802,000 square feet.
-There are 109 condominiums and 260 luxury hotel rooms in The Adelaide Hotel Toronto.
-The hotel in the skyscraper is currently under the management of Marriott International.
-The skyscraper was originally known as the Trump International Hotel and Tower Toronto in honor of the US President, Donald Trump who was once in the management of the building.
-Trump would later sell his management contract to JCF Capital, which later sold the building to InnVest Real Estate Investment Trust.
-Construction of the Adelaide Hotel Toronto commenced in October 2007 and was completed in December 2011.
+The second tallest building in Canada is The St. Regis Hotel which has a height of 908 feet.
+The hotel, which is the tallest mixed-use building in Toronto, is made up of 57 floors and occupies a total floor area of 802,000 square feet.
+There are 109 condominiums and 260 luxury hotel rooms in the building.

 1. First Canadian Place - Toronto - 355 m

 The record of the tallest building in Canada is currently held by First Canadian Place, a skyscraper situated in Toronto, Ontario.
 First Canadian Place has a height of 978 feet with 72 floors, and has a total floor area covering 2.7 million square feet.
 The skyscraper is the third tallest structure in the country, with its height only surpassed by the CN Tower and the Inco Superstack Chimney.
-First Canadian Place was originally known as the First Bank Building as it houses the headquarters of the Bank of Montreal which was the first bank in Canada.
-Construction of the First Canadian Place skyscraper was completed in 1975, and it was then the 6th tallest building in the world.
+The CN Tower is the tallest free-standing structure in Canada, so it is not considered to be the tallest building.

 Height Restriction Laws